Sleepthief

 Sleepthief is an American electronic music recording project formed by producer and composer Justin Elswick.
-Elswick began writing music for the album ten years prior to its release.
+Elswick began writing music for his first album ten years prior to its release.
 The album was mixed, mastered, co-produced, and co-arranged by Israel Curtis.
 Sleepthief's first album, The Dawnseeker, was released in 2006.

 Sleepthief is most often compared to musical groups such as Delerium (in its output from the mid-1990s onward) and Balligomingo, which produce emotive, melodic, synthesized music with what is often described as new-age-influenced ethnic characteristics from other cultures.
 Also similar to these groups is Sleepthief's use of pop music-based song structures with performances by female singers.
 Eleven vocalists contribute to The Dawnseeker, many of whom are established recording artists, and some having worked with the aforementioned groups previously.
 All of Sleepthief's cover album art was drawn by his long-time collaborator Brian Son.

 Biography

+Early life and education

 Born in Southern California, Elswick served as a missionary for the Church of Jesus Christ of Latter-day Saints in Texas and received a B.A. degree in History from Brigham Young University.
 Throughout this period, he became a self-taught musician.
 Justin also studied in Ireland, graduating with a master's degree in philosophy at Trinity College, Dublin followed by a Juris Doctor degree at J. Reuben Clark Law School.
-He is currently a practicing attorney in Provo, Utah.
+He is also a practicing attorney in Provo, Utah.

 In addition, Elswick wrote for Musical Discoveries, a music website dedicated to female vocalists, as an associate editor.

-History of Sleepthief
+Music career

-Elswick began working on songs with Curtis around 2003.
+Elswick began working on songs with Israel Curtis around 2003.
 Russell Elliot, editor-in-chief of Musical Discoveries, put Elswick in contact with singer Jody Quine in December 2003.
 Quine became the first singer to join with the project, recording three songs and being filmed for a music video by 2005.
 Vic Levak, who worked with Balligomingo along with Quine, also worked with the group.

-The Dawnseeker

-All songs written by Elswick and the vocalist featured except where otherwise noted.

-Singles

-The lead single, "Eurydice", was released as a digital download as well as a limited-edition CD single.
-The track listing for the single is as follows:

-The new "Eurydice" mix was released on August 12, 2012 and is credited to DjMikelD (who did the Angels on Water Mix for the song).

-The follow-up single, "The Chauffeur", is a cover of the Duran Duran song and was released in the same formats.
-11 different versions of the song appear on the single, along with a cover of the Scorpions song "Send Me an Angel", with Kristy Thirsk on vocals.
-A limited edition CD single featuring the music video for "The Chauffeur" was released by Neurodisc soon afterwards.

-The track list for the single is as follows:

-Music videos were filmed for "Tenuous", "Eurydice", and "The Chauffeur".